Edguy: Musical style

-The album Hellfire Club showcased Edguy's interest in musical experimentation by incorporating an orchestra into its production.
-This album presented a variation on Edguy's typical style, embracing a less grandiose, more progressive metal approach.
-Their subsequent album, Rocket Ride, contains even fewer power metal elements and leans more towards hard rock.
-The next release, Tinnitus Sanctus, features an even greater focus on hard rock-oriented songs; a notable reduction in double bass drumming is evident, contrasting sharply with Edguy's earlier albums, such as Vain Glory Opera, which prominently featured rapid double bass—a hallmark of the power metal genre.
-When asked whether the term "happy heavy metal band" applies to them, Tobias rejected the label and elaborated:
+Hellfire Club revealed Edguy's interest in experimenting within music by integrating an orchestra into the production.
+The album featured a variation on Edguy's style, with a less grandiose, more progressive metal approach being embraced.
+The band's album Rocket Ride features even less power metal elements, and is arguably more oriented towards hard rock.
+Their next album, Tinnitus Sanctus, contains even more hard rock oriented songs; a large reduction of double bass drumming is evident, in contrast to Edguy's older albums such as Vain Glory Opera where there is very fast double bass which is common in the power metal genre.
+When asked if the term "happy heavy metal band" applies to the band, Tobias rejected it and added:

 We are a Heavy Metal band.
 We play angry, powerful, sometimes tongue-in-cheek Metal.
 We are flamboyant and we don't take ourselves too seriously, but that goes for Van Halen too, right?
 Are they Happy Rock?
 No, they have a sense of humor and kick ass!
 Just like we do...